thenew/views/posts/2024awards.md

 ### Mentions

-- _Star Wars Outlaws_ is a bit broken but still enjoyable, I will finish it this year.
-Is 2024 _Ubisoft_’s swan song?
+- _Star Wars Outlaws_ is a bit broken, but is more fun the more you play it, despite a rocky start.
+I'll definitely finish it in 2025.
+With two good games, is 2024 Ubisoft's swan song?

-- _Pacific Drive_ is too long for its own good, with some annoying farming.
+- _Pacific Drive_ is too long for its own good, I finished it after 32 hours in spite of some annoying farming.
 The rest is fun, tough.
-The best being the handling of the car: parking, taking stuff in the trunk, etc. All daily actions become cool.
+The best being the handling of the car: all mundane actions like parking, taking stuff in the trunk, etc. become a real pleasure.

 About free online games, I still play almost every day the _cinema wordle_ [Framed](https://framed.wtf/) and [_The Mini Crossword_](https://www.nytimes.com/crosswords/game/mini) from The New York Times.